Macrofacet Theory for Gaussian Process Statistical Surfaces: MACROFACET

-which is the same as Equation~\ref{eqn:micro_sigma_t} in micro-space and Equation~\ref{eqn:macro_sigma_t} in macro-space.
-Therefore, the extinction coefficient in Equation~\ref{eqn:macro_sigma_t} is consistent with a GPIS.
-We draw a picture comparing the transmittance between Beckmann macrofacet, a fully anisotropic GPIS and an isotropic GPIS in Figure~\ref{fig:tr}.
-It shows that Beckmann macrofacet and the fully anisotropic GPIS are almost the same.
-Above all, due to the consistency with the phase function and transmittance, Beckmann macrofacet is the same as a fully anisotropic GPIS.
+where $h_i+t\cos\theta_o$ is in fact the height $h_{i+1}$ of the next intersection.
+It is the same as Equation~\ref{eqn:micro_sigma_t} in the micro-space and Equation~\ref{eqn:macro_sigma_t} in the macro-space.
+Therefore, the extinction coefficient in Equation~\ref{eqn:macro_sigma_t} is consistent with the GPSS.
+We illustrate the comparison about the transmittance between the Beckmann macrofacet, a fully anisotropic GPSS and an isotropic GPSS in Figure~\ref{fig:tr}.
+It shows that the transmittance of Beckmann macrofacet matches the one of the fully anisotropic GPSS.
+In summary, due to the consistency with the phase function and transmittance, the Beckmann macrofacet is the same as a fully anisotropic GPSS.

 Besides, with the Smith's assumption \cite{Smith}, we can choose arbitrary NDF ignoring the density distribution of microflakes.
-This, instead of choosing different covariance kernels of Gaussian processes, makes macrofacet more flexible and easier for artists to understand the appearance of macrofacet.
-For example, we can choose GGX distribution as macrofacet NDF to get a more realistic appearance than Beckmann distribution when the shell degenerates to a surface.
+This, instead of choosing different covariance kernels of Gaussian processes, makes macrofacet more flexible and easier for artists to understand the appearance of the macrofacet.
+For example, we can choose the GGX distribution as the macrofacet NDF to get a more realistic appearance than the Beckmann distribution when the shell degenerates to a surface.